 Mission of the Bridges Graduate School: “Celebrating the transformative power of strengths, interests, and talents”

 The mission of the Bridges Graduate School of Cognitive Diversity in Education is to advance the quality and equity of education for all.
-We promote and support the extraordinary diversity in human learning –– educating students, parents, educators, and field leaders by promoting strengths and talents –– and unlocking individual potential through our graduate programs.
+We promote and support the extraordinary diversity in human learning, educating students, parents, educators, and field leaders by promoting strengths and talents, and we unlock individual potential through our graduate programs.
 To achieve these ends, we cultivate knowledge of diverse worldviews and perspectives, as well as the skills, insights, and imagination required of scholars who will assume leadership roles as instructional leaders, researchers, administrators, and policy makers.

 Programs Offered at the

 Doctor of Education in Cognitive Diversity in Education (Ed.D.)

 · Designed to be completed in four years